 Below we’ve put together a list of the most common mistakes that web designers and developers make.
-Prevention is always better than cure - see what to avoid on your own website.

 It is by no means uncommon that a website might suffer from a few mistakes.
 It’s only natural.
 A human being designed and developed it – and even the most professional of human beings make mistakes from time to time.